 "During the course of treatment, many treatment seekers stopped using the drugs that they reported using at entry to the study.
 Lower rates of drug use were recorded at each follow-up.
 Furthermore, those that continued to use tended to use less.
 Most of the changes observed occurred by first follow-up.
 For most forms of drug use, no particular treatment modality was more associated with cessation than any other and the route into treatment (CJS or non-CJS) did not influence drug-use outcomes.

-" Marijuana/hashish was reported as the primary substance of abuse by 15 percent of TEDS admissions aged 12 and older in 2014 [Table 1.1b].
+" Heroin was reported as the primary substance of abuse for 26 percent of TEDS admissions aged 12 and older in 2015 [Table 1.1b].